AbhaySingh71/whatsapp-chat-analyzer/README.md

 ## 🙏 Acknowledgments

 A big thank you to the data science community for their support and resources.
-Special thanks to the providers of the dataset and all contributors who helped make this project a reality.

 [![built with love](https://forthebadge.com/images/badges/built-with-love.svg)](https://www.linkedin.com/in/abhay-singh-050a5b293/)